near/docs/docs/3.tutorials/auction/1-basic.md

 ## Conclusion

 In this part of the tutorial, we've seen how a smart contract stores data, mutates the stored data and views the data.
 We also looked at how tests are written and how to execute them.
 Finally, we learned to compile, deploy and interact with the contract through the CLI on testnet.

-In the [next part](./2-locking.md), we'll edit the existing contract and add a new method so the contract to learn how to lock a contract.
+There is a core problem to this contract; there needs to exist a key to the contract for the auctioneer to claim the funds.
+This allows for the key holder to do with the contract as they please, for example withdrawing funds from the contract at any point.
+In the [next part](./2-locking.md), we'll learn how to lock a contract by specifying an auctioneer on initialization who can claim the funds through a new method we'll introduce.